Stonky-Boi/Bitcoin-Transaction-UTXO-Simulator/README.md

 - Miners select transactions from the mempool and include them in a new block
 - Transaction validation occurs during mining (checking input/output validity)
 - Miner collects fees from all transactions in the block

-## Educational Value

-This simulator is designed for:
-- **Learning**: Understanding UTXO mechanics without dealing with actual Bitcoin complexity
-- **Development**: Prototyping transaction logic for Bitcoin-based applications
-- **Teaching**: Demonstrating blockchain concepts in classroom settings
-- **Research**: Experimenting with transaction patterns and fee mechanisms

-This is an educational project created for learning purposes.
-It is a simplified simulation of Bitcoin's transaction model and should not be used for any production or financial purposes.